 5. An integrated mind utilising both logic and intuition

 In his excellent book “Thinking, Fast and Slow” Daniel Kahneman talks about our two systems of interpreting the world.

-The first one, appropriately named ‘system one’ is perceived quickly, is instinctual and is generally our emotional reaction, or our intuition.
+The first one, appropriately named ‘system one,’ is perceived quickly, is instinctual, and is generally our emotional reaction or intuition.
 ‘System two’ takes more effort and time to access but is also more rational and logical.

-As Kahneman shows in his research, people typically use heuristics when making decisions or judgments, which are generally adequate but not optimal solutions to severe problems.
-This uses our first system and helps us to conserve brain power, but it is only accurate about 80% of the time.
+As Kahneman shows in his research, people typically use heuristics when making decisions or judgments.
+Heuristics are generally adequate but not optimal solutions to severe problems.
+This uses our first system and helps us conserve brainpower, but it is only accurate about 80% of the time.

-Successful people are able to utilise both system one and system two.
-If the decision has minimal long-term consequences, such as what to have for dinner, system one is excellent.
-If the decision has potentially significant implications, however, such as whether or not to buy a house or change jobs, the more energy depleting and more accurate system two going to be better, even if it takes more time to come up with the right answer for you.
+Successful people can utilise both system one and system two.
+System one is excellent if the decision has minimal long-term consequences, such as what to have for dinner.
+If the decision has potentially significant implications, however, such as whether or not to buy a house or change jobs, the more energy depleting and accurate system two will be better, even if it takes more time to come up with the right answer for you.